NeoManD10/NeoManD10/README.md

 ## Hi, I'm Manuel Dios 👋

 I'm student of Civil Engineering in Computing.
 I like linux.
+I have been using Linux as my main operating system for two and a half years, which has allowed me to develop a good foundation in system administration and the use of command line tools.
+My goal is to continue growing in the computing field, Especially in areas such as cybersecurity or data science.

 ## Lenguages and Tools 🛠